mondago/ucclient-sdk-examples/README.md

 Any files not mentioned just contain methods to manipulate the dom

-### example two
+## React TypeScript Application

-Shows an example of a react application using the npm package ucsdk-api
+Shows an example of a react application using the npm package ucclient-sdk